Browse By Name

 +1 512 471 0526

-Expertise: My scholarship is characterized by three interrelated areas of inquiry: prejudice and discrimination, identity and acculturation, and more recently, body image among women of color.
-I have also written in the area of multicultural research methodology.
-The majority of my research is guided by the questions "What factors lead to discrimination against ethnic minorities?" and "What impacts perceptions of experienced discrimination?"
-The two populations that I have primarily focused on are Arab/Middle Eastern Americans and African Americans.
+Expertise: Dr. Awad's scholarship is characterized by three interrelated areas of inquiry: prejudice and discrimination, identity and acculturation, and more recently, body image among women of color.
+She has also written in the area of multicultural research methodology.
+The majority of her research is guided by the questions "What factors lead to discrimination against ethnic minorities?" and "What impacts perceptions of experienced discrimination?"
+The two populations that she has primarily focused on are Arab/Middle Eastern Americans and African Americans.
 Although overt discrimination towards ethnic minorities has decreased over the years, the practice of more covert, subtle forms of prejudice remains.
 The events of September 11, 2001, however, reintroduced more explicit forms of prejudice towards Arab/Middle Eastern Americans, and those perceived to be Muslim, complicating the dialogue on discrimination in the United States.
-I am concerned with how prejudicial attitudes and ideology impact attitudes towards ethnic minorities generally and within specific domains such as the workplace and higher education.
-In addition, I examine how racial/ethnic identity and acculturation impact ethnic minorities' perception of discrimination.
-Most recently, I have expanded my identity and acculturation research to the study of body image concerns among women of color.
+Dr. Awad is concerned with how prejudicial attitudes and ideology impact attitudes towards ethnic minorities generally and within specific domains such as the workplace and higher education.
+In addition, she examines how racial/ethnic identity and acculturation impact ethnic minorities' perception of discrimination.
+Most recently, she has expanded her identity and acculturation research to the study of body image concerns among women of color.

 Assistant Professor, Department of Curriculum and Instruction, College of Education